githubsarnav10/ATM-Simulator/README.md

 # ATM-Simulator
-Java code for ATM Simulator \n
+Java code for ATM Simulator.
 In this repository you will learn about how an ATM machine works in real-life.